-Trading a small account requires very strict risk management (i.e. money management) because there is no buffer against mistakes or any unexpected losses.
+Trading a small account requires strict risk control and money management, because there is no buffer against mistakes or any unexpected losses.
 For example, if a trading account only covers its required margin by $500, and it takes a $600 loss, the account will become untradeable until additional money is deposited.

-Trading a Small Account
+The Limitations of a Small Account

-Trading a small (or under capitalized) account is much more difficult than trading a large account.
+Trading a small account is much more difficult than trading a large account.
 Large accounts are buffered against mistakes, unexpected losing streaks, and sometimes even bad traders, but small accounts have no such buffer.

 Advice for Small Accounts

-This is not the case, and small accounts are traded profitably by many traders (including professional traders).
-The following advice is provided from the perspective of under capitalized accounts, but the advice actually applies to all trading accounts (even the $1,000,000 accounts).
+With all of the disadvantages, it appears as though it is not possible to trade a small account profitably.
+However, this is not the case, and small accounts are traded profitably by many traders—including professional traders.
+The following advice is provided from the perspective of undercapitalized accounts, but the advice applies to all trading accounts, even the $1,000,000 accounts.

-- Trade Using Leverage - Trading using leverage allows small account traders to trade markets that they cannot trade using cash.
-For example, trading individual stocks directly requires approximately 25% to 30% of the trade's value in cash (assuming a typical margin requirement).
-However, trading the same underlying stock using the options or warrants markets (both highly leveraged markets), only requires approximately 15% of the trade's value in cash.
+Trading with leverage allows small account traders to trade markets that they cannot trade using cash.
+For example, when you're day trading individual stocks, you can typically trade up with up to four times the amount of cash you have in your account.
+However, trading the same underlying stock using the options or warrants markets (both highly leveraged markets) only requires approximately 15% of the trade's value in cash.